 Keeping equipment in good operational order requires a thorough preventative maintenance program as well as access to knowledgeable technical staff.
 Our classroom and instructional support staff are available to provide consultation to faculty and staff in proper operation of classroom technologies.
 Installation of special software for use in Smart Classrooms is also available upon request.

-Online courses and hybrid courses are identified as such in the Class Schedule by departments and in the distributed learning section.
-Various departments in all colleges offer online and hybrid courses.
+Online and hybrid courses offered throughout CSUSB's colleges are identified as such in the official CSUSB Course Schedule.
 Online courses are taught completely on the Internet and are not assigned classroom space.
-Hybrid courses are assigned classroom space and meeting times which range from once per quarter to weekly, accompanied by significant online materials and activities.
-Students taking on-line courses should consult the Academic Technologies and Innovation website at ATI website for minimum hardware and software requirements for taking any courses on the Internet.
+Hybrid courses are assigned classroom space and meeting times, which range from once per semester to weekly, accompanied by significant online materials and activities.
+Students taking online courses should consult the Academic Technologies & Innovation website (linked at the top of this page) for minimum hardware and software requirements for taking any courses on the Internet.

-For more information on course and program offerings, professional development for faculty, or programs offered by other CSU campuses, contact ATI (909) 537-7439.
+For more information on support and professional development for faculty, contact ATI at (909) 537-7439.

 Information Technology Services

 The mission of the division of Information Technology Services (ITS) is to provide best of class technology support services to our students, faculty and staff, to support faculty driven innovation and research, and to improve operational efficiency through business intelligence and analytics.

 ITS Division is guided by the following principles: